-What’s wrong with Facebook’s plan to sign up 4 million voters
+The problem with Facebook’s plan to sign up 4 million voters

 The study was one of the largest ever experiments in the field of social science up until that point, and the first to demonstrate that the online world can affect a significant real-world behavior on a large scale, the researchers said.
 It was also the first to show how social pressure impacted voter encouragement online: Not surprisingly, a user’s closest Facebook friends exerted the most influence in getting them to the ballot box.
 (The company’s new U.S. voter registration notification also asks users to “Share you registered” with friends.)

+The study, which focused on voter turn-out, did not investigate how online nudges can influence how users vote.
+For social science researchers—at least those who don’t work for Facebook—that question remains an open one, and sits at the heart of debates about the actual impact that Facebook and Instagram posts had on the electorate in 2016.

-Facebook’s influence on users would become the subject of angry protest in 2014, after the company published a study on “emotional contagion,” which illustrated how the moods of Facebook users could be manipulated.
-The company apologized for the study, and remained quiet about other experiments until April 2017, when it published more findings in the science journal PLOS One.
+Two years after the Nature study, Facebook’s influence on users would become the subject of angry protest, after the company published a study on “emotional contagion” that illustrated how the moods of Facebook users could be manipulated.
+The company apologized for the study, and remained quiet about other experiments until April 2017, when it published more findings in the journal PLOS One.

 A voter drive using varying types of messages during the 2012 presidential election had also worked, it said: 270,000 additional votes were cast.
 For users who got both the reminder as well as notifications from friends who had voted, the uptick in participation was 0.24%.

 Alex Padilla

-Note: Correction: Facebook has no plans to run voter reminders on WhatsApp.
-This story has been updated.